syncfusion-content/wpf-docs/wpf/DoubleTextBox/Culture-and-Number-Formats.md

 ---
 layout: post
 title: Culture and NumberFormat | DoubleTextBox | WPF | Syncfusion
-description: Culture and NumberFormats represents the customization of various Cultures and NumberFormats of the DoubleTextBox
+description: Culture and Formatting represents the customization of various Cultures and NumberFormats of the DoubleTextBox
 platform: wpf
 control: DoubleTextBox
 documentation: ug
 ---

-# Culture and Number Formats
+# Culture and Formatting

 ## Culture